Edizioni e/o

-Edizioni e/o is an Italian publishing house headquartered in Rome, founded in 1979 by married couple Sandro Ferri and Sandra Ozzola.
-Ferri and Ozzola are also founders of the New York-based publishing house Europa Editions.
+Edizioni E/O is an Italian independent publishing house headquartered in Rome, founded in 1979 by married couple Sandro Ferri and Sandra Ozzola.
+In 2005, Ferri and Ozzola co-founded the New York-based publishing house Europa Editions, a subsidiary of Edizioni E/O. In 2011, it was followed by Europa Editions UK with headquarters in London.

-Among its various authors, Edizioni e/o is the original publisher for the pseudonymous Italian author Elena Ferrante, author of the Neapolitan Novels.'
+Among its various authors, Edizioni e/o is the original publisher for the Italian author Elena Ferrante, author of the best-selling Neapolitan Novels.